nationalarchives/front-end-development-guide/README.md

 ## Introduction

-This document outlines a development approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.
+This repository outlines a development approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.

-It is a living, open tool to which we should all contribute.

-The sections contained are:
-* A **development guide** which describes practices that underpin our development standards and seeks to streamline our approach.
 This is presented as sequential checkpoints and can be used as a companion to the development process.

-It is the responsibility of the Lead Front-end Developer to maintain and version control the guide in response to contributions, industry developments and lessons learned.
+It is a living, open tool to which we should all contribute in response to contributions, industry developments and lessons learned.

-Each section within the development guide describes related peer review checks, including:
+Each section within the development guide describes related [peer review checks](/peer-review-template.md), including:

- * A section for comments from the ‘peer reviewer’.
+ * A section for comments from the peer reviewer.
  * A section for developer(s) comments.

 The nature of web projects and tasks will mean that some checks are not relevant to all projects or tasks. **It is therefore the responsibility of developers to**: